In one drop of water are found all the secrets of the oceans. ~Kahlil Gibran

 My brother Wassim, spent years floating through life.
 He didn’t have a clue as to what he really wanted to do with himself.
 He knew one thing though, that he loved the sea.
 He loved it so much that his nickname at home was ‘Samkeh’ (that’s Arabic for fish).
 He was a teenager when he won his first cup ever at a jet-ski race.
 He’s since, won many more awards for all sorts of stuff, all related to the sea.

-Then one day, just out of the blue, he came up with this brilliant idea that he wants to make wooden spear fishing guns at dad’s wooden doors factory.
+Then one day, just out of the blue, he came up with this brilliant idea that he wants to make wooden spearfishing guns at dad’s wooden doors factory.
 It didn’t matter the rejection he got from dad, he still went ahead and followed his passion.
-He spent days and days poured over his laptop researching templates, materials and everything he could get his hands on to learn how to build those guns.
+He spent days and days pouring over his laptop researching templates, materials, and everything he could get his hands on to learn how to build those guns.

 That’s passion!
 That’s what growing 90 feet tall looks like.
 Is he fully there yet?
 No. Did he initially think he was going to get to this point?
 No. Did he think he had what it takes?
 No. But he did it anyway.
 He had to answer that strong urge he had in his heart and that is all that mattered.

 So it is to him that I would like to express gratitude today.
-For at a time when I was totally feeling lost and with no life purpose or passion, I looked up to him and was inspired and kept asking myself, why can’t I find a passion that fulfills me that way.
+At a time when I was totally feeling lost and with no life purpose or passion, I looked up to him and was inspired and kept asking myself, why can’t I find a passion that fulfills me that way?
 A question that kept digging through me, especially through my darkest years from which I emerged… luckily… with a crystal clear vision of what I wanted to do with the rest of my life!
-I’m now as passionate about my work as he is… if not more!
+I’m now as passionate about my work as he is… maybe more!